 Buttermilk Biscuit Recipe

-The month of February was biscuit month in my house!
-I was on a MISSION.
-A mission to create the best darn buttermilk biscuits!
-And ya know what?
-It was not easy!
-I went though 12 bags of flour, 2 containers of baking powder, and salt.
-I even somehow broke a rolling pin in the process!
+I went though 12 bags of flour, 2 containers of baking powder, and salt, and even somehow broke a rolling pin in the process!
 I made plenty of fine biscuits.
-And lots of pretty good ones!
-I even managed to make a couple that were really delicious…
+Lots of pretty good ones, and even managed to make a couple that were kind of delicious.

-But none that had that WOW factor, ya know?
-None that made me want to wake up extra early… creep down to the kitchen… and bake my family a batch of homemade biscuits for breakfast.
-And that’s what I was really searching for!
-A recipe that would become a tradition.
-One I could make for my husband and son on Christmas morning… and for Easter brunch… and on days snowy days where we’re stuck inside and craving comfort.
-I was looking for THE biscuits.
+But none that had that WOW factor.
+None made me want to wake up early, creep down to the kitchen, and bake my family a batch of homemade biscuits for breakfast.
+And that’s what I was searching for; a recipe that would become a tradition.

-My second secret?
-COLD BUTTER!!!
-And instead of using a pastry cutter to work it into the dough, you’ll coarsely grate it (using a box grater) and stir it into the dough.
-This creates tons of buttery pockets that puff up in oven… hello, flaky layers!!!
+- Instead of using a pastry cutter to work the cold butter into the dough, coarsely grate it (using a box grater.
+Then stir it into the dough.
+This method creates tons of buttery pockets that puff up in oven… hello, flaky layers!!!

 Folding the Biscuit Dough